 Impact on refinancing

-Refinancing activity had increased sharply off of already-low rates.
-Given Wednesday’s rate decision and projection of two additional rate cuts, we could see mortgage refinance rates drop further.
-Now could be an excellent time to lock in a lower rate — especially if you’re in an ARM (adjustable rate mortgage) that has adjusted to a variable rate, or if you’re in a fixed rate over 7.25%.
+Refinancing activity has increased sharply off of already-low rates.
+Given Wednesday’s rate decision, now could be a good time to lock in a lower rate — especially if you’re in an ARM (adjustable rate mortgage) that has adjusted to a variable rate, or if you’re in a fixed rate over 7.0%.

-But refinancing is a tool to manage long-term risk and hedge against further volatility.
-Though future cuts are expected, they’re not guaranteed.
-If inflation remains sticky and the labor market rebounds, we could see rates stall or even rise from their current long-term lows.
-Questions around the extent and amount of tariffs remain, which is in large part driving the Fed’s cautious approach.
+Refinancing is a tool to manage long-term risk and hedge against further volatility.
+Though one or more future cuts are possible, they're not guaranteed.
+If inflation remains above 3% or the labor market rebounds, we could see rates stall or even rise from their current long-term lows.

 Economic factors that influence the Fed's decision